-(Alfred University admissions interviews will be available, by appointment on Thursday afternoon.
-To schedule an appointment, please contact the Office of Admissions at 607.871.2115.)
+Alfred University admissions interviews are available, by appointment on Friday afternoon.
+To schedule an appointment, please contact the Office of Admissions at 607.871.2115.

 Dr. Corrie Burdick, AU Assistant Professor of Art Education, is the Camp Director and primary instructor.
 Dr. Burdick earned her BFA, MS and PhD degrees at Syracuse University and has taught at AU since 2008.
 She received the Excellence in Teaching Award from Alfred University in 2011 and is codirector of the AU Art Day Camp.
 Questions regarding program content may be directed to her via email.

 When not in classes, campers have fun participating in recreational activities.
 Living, dining and learning together, campers have ample opportunity to get to know each other and develop lasting friendships.
 Sample activities include:

 - Ice-breaker games on the first night to help everyone get acquainted